My Accidental New Recipe

 Heat frying pan with oil on medium then combine all your dry ingredients to include your seasoning in a separate bowl.

 Begin dipping each sliced cucumber into your wet ingredients coating front and back then dip into dry ingredient mixture.
 Make sure to coat both sides well.
+Double dipping to create a thicker coating is perfectly fine too.

 Depending on the size of your cucumber you may need to add a little more liquid either plant based milk or water to create your egg if you think it won't be enough after you allowed it to sit.
 You really don't need more chia/flax seed just perhaps a little more liquid.